About country withheld content

 If you have encountered a Tweet or an account that has been marked as withheld, you may be wondering what that means and why that may have happened.
-With hundreds of millions of Tweets posted every day around the world, our goal is to respect our users' expression, while also taking into consideration applicable local laws.
+With hundreds of millions of Tweets posted every day around the world, our goal is to respect user expression, while also taking into consideration applicable local laws.

 Many countries, including the United States, have laws that may apply to Tweets and/or Twitter account content.
-In our continuing effort to make our services available to users everywhere, if we receive a valid and properly scoped request from an authorized entity, it may be necessary to reactively withhold access to certain content in a particular country from time to time.
+In our continuing effort to make our services available to people everywhere, if we receive a valid and properly scoped request from an authorized entity, it may be necessary to withhold access to certain content in a particular country from time to time.

 We strongly believe that the open and free exchange of information has a positive global impact, and that the Tweets must continue to flow.

 How do you know where I am?
-What If Twitter has misidentified my country?

-NOTE: As previously stated, we will promptly notify affected users upon receipt of requests to withhold content unless we are legally prohibited from doing so (e.g., if we receive a court order under seal).
+NOTE: As previously stated, we will promptly notify affected users upon receipt of requests to withhold content unless we are prohibited from doing so (e.g., if we receive a court order under seal).
 This notification will include a copy of your takedown request.